Adam Morgan (politician): 2024 U.S. House election

-In November 2023, Morgan announced that he would run for South Carolina's 4th Congressional District, a seat held by William Timmons.
+In November 2023, Morgan announced his candidacy for South Carolina's 4th Congressional District, a seat held by William Timmons.
 Morgan was endorsed in the race by South Carolina's 5th Congressional District US House member Ralph Norman.
 Morgan lost the Republican primary to Timmons by a narrow margin, vacating his South Carolina House seat.

+During the election a debate clip of Morgan went viral garnering millions of views on social media platforms thanks to Matt Gaetz, Charlie Kirk and others sharing it.

+In it a Democratic Representative Todd Rutherford asked Morgan, “You’re suggesting we should listen to the people back home in your district rather than the people at [the] Commerce [Department]?”
+To which Morgan fired back, “I one hundred percent am going to listen to ‘the people back home’ whom I represent in this House!
+And you should listen to the 40,000 people in your area, and not the bureaucrats in Commerce, and not the lobbyists, and not the multi-billion dollar international corporations.
+You should listened to your constituents like I am.”

+2026 Gubernatorial election

+On June 1, 2026 gubernatorial candidate Ralph Norman announced Morgan as his running mate for Lieutenant Governor of South Carolina.

 Entertainment career

 Morgan is currently the president and co-owner of Majesty Music, a publishing company, recording studio, and music academy headquartered in Greenville, South Carolina.
-He has written several songs, children's books, and produced the popular Patch the Pirate children's series since 2014.
-He served as the writer and executive producer of the 2018 Patch the Pirate animated cartoon, "Operation Arctic: Viking Invasion".
+He has written numerous songs and children's books, and has written and produced the popular Patch the Pirate children's audio series since 2014.

+In 2025 Morgan became a regular radio guest host on 94.5 WORD/WYRD talk radio in Upstate South Carolina.

 Discography

-Morgan has published more than 70 songs, including "Arise" (2015), "The One Who First Loved Me" (2015), "The Greatest Story Ever Told" (2016), "In God We Trust, In God Alone" (2016), "God of Wonders" (2017), "Only One" (2018), "Can It Be" (2019), "Face Your Fears" (2020), "Justified" (2021) and "At the Name of Jesus" (2021).
+Morgan has published more than 80 songs, including "Arise" (2015), "The One Who First Loved Me" (2015), "The Greatest Story Ever Told" (2016), "In God We Trust, In God Alone" (2016), "God of Wonders" (2017), "Only One" (2018), "Can It Be" (2019), "Justified" (2021), "At the Name of Jesus" (2021) “Always There” (2024), and “Bought with a Price” (2025).
 He also co-wrote several songs with his wife, Megan Morgan, and his father-in-law, Ron "Patch" Hamilton.